 All material covering the nomination should be typed, if possible.
-Mail postmarked by April 15 or deliver entries to: Diana Haid, Youth Environmental Program, WV Department of Environmental Protection, 601 57th Street SE, Charleston, WV 25304.
+Mail postmarked by April 15 or deliver entries to: Annette Hoskins, WV Youth Environmental Program, 601 57th Street SE, Charleston, WV 25304.
+Nominations can also be emailed to: Annette.L.Hoskins@wv.gov.